-Your success or failure comes down to you.
-You’re the only one who can stop using drugs, no one will ever be able to make you quit.
+Ultimately you’re the only one who can stop using drugs.
+No one else will ever be able to make you quit using.

 That’s why it’s VITALLY important you learn the skills and techniques that can move you past your demons!